panoschron97/MS_BI_SSIS_SSAS_SSRS_Project/README.md

 2. Set up the required SQL Server environment with the necessary components (SSIS, SSAS, SSRS).

-3. Create a database named `MSBI` in SQL Server, or configure the connection strings in the project files to point to your existing database.
+3. Create a database named `MSBI` in SQL Server or configure the connection strings in the project files to point to your existing database.

 ## Usage